LoginRadius/xamarin-sdk/component/Details.md

 Social Login with the given provider.

 ```
-// Pass a UIViewController as parent
+// Pass a UIViewController/Activity as parent

-string user = await LoginRadiusSDK.SocialLogin(provider:"facebook", parent:this);
+LoginRadiusResponse res = await LoginRadiusSDK.SocialLogin (provider: "facebook", parent: this);

 ```